jbx-protocol/juice-docs-v1/protocol/specifications/contracts/jbfundingcyclestore/read/_getstructfor.md

   view
   returns (JBFundingCycle memory fundingCycle)
 {
-  // Return an empty funding cycle if the ID specified is 0. if (_configuration == 0) return fundingCycle;
+  // Return an empty funding cycle if the configuration specified is 0. if (_configuration == 0) return fundingCycle;

   fundingCycle.configuration = _configuration;